MotoMatt5040/GhostBackup/README.md

 6. Enter [p] if you would like to reset your environment variables for the program.
 Please note any bugs in the issues tab.

 ## Instructions for .exe
-1. Download the exe file
+1. Download the exe file in the dist folder
 2. Run the script by double-clicking
 3. Run the initial setup sequence.
 This will require you to close and reopen the script.
 4. Open the program to auto backup at your set timed interval.